 What is a personal loan?

-A personal loan is a kind of loan that is not tied to any asset or collateral and is provided to help individuals fulfill their personal needs.
+A personal loan is a kind of loan that is not tied to any asset or collateral and is provided to help individuals fulfil their personal needs.
 A personal loan is not monitored by the bank and can be used by an individual as they see fit.
 Since there is a higher risk for a bank or NBFC, personal loans generally attract higher interest rates.

 Which factors affect the sanctioning of personal loans in India?